 The year 2008 marked the bicentennial of the U.S. abolition of the slave trade.
 We used this year as an inspirational opportunity in the U.S. to face the past, to understand its impact on present day race relations, and address this unresolved legacy.

-The sesquicentennial (or 150th anniversary) of the U.S. Civil War took place in 2011, with key events (such as Lincoln’s election and South Carolina’s secession from the Union) commemorated in 2010.
-These occasions provided further opportunities to recall, and to reevaluate, the history of slavery and race in the United States, and to reflect on their legacy for our society today.
+The sesquicentennial (or 150th anniversary) of the U.S. Civil War took place from 2010 to 2015.
+These occasions provided further opportunities to recall, and to reevaluate the role of the north in slavery, the Civil War and subsequent racism.

 Form a task force in your religious congregation, school, civic group, workplace or fraternal order to uncover the organization’s historic relationship to slavery, and/or form an anti-racism committee.
 Determine action that your institution might take to address legacies of slavery that you identify.
 Many groups support these efforts, such as The People’s Institute for Survival and Beyond, United to End Racism and others.

 Research your local history of slavery/slave trade and ancillary businesses.
 What could you do in your community to honor the memory of those who were enslaved?
 Engage local historic sites and museums in conversation about how to tell this history in their tours and exhibits.
 Consider bringing a coalition of people together to create appropriate plaques and memorials.

 Engage a particular school you are connected to, your local school district, and/or text book companies, in a dialogue about how to teach the history of the slave trade/slavery in ways that include the role of the North as well as the South, and which describe the centrality of slavery for the political, economic, and social development of the U.S.